Move Over Tesla: Supercharger Network 2.0 Is About To Land

 What about the dollars spent?
 Will Volkswagen out-spend Tesla?

-As of December 31, 2016, Tesla's net book value for its Supercharger network was $207.2 million per the 10-K. Obviously the initial investment was larger, but how much could this have depreciated in stages after the first Superchargers came up approximately four years prior?
+As of December 31, 2016, Tesla's net book value for its Supercharger network was $207.2 million per the 10-K. Obviously, the initial investment was larger, but how much could this have depreciated in stages after the first Superchargers came up approximately four years prior?

 In comparison, Volkswagen will spend $300 million outside California over the next 30 months, and another $200 million inside California.
 That's $500 million.
 Then rinse and repeat three more times for a total of $2 billion over a decade.
 That's one single automaker's investment.